Orbital Optimization in Selected Configuration Interaction Methods: Introduction

 We demonstrate the effectiveness of the optimization procedures we propose using the semistochastic heatbath configuration interaction (SHCI) method, but the same procedures can be applied within other SCI methods as well.
-There has been prior work~\cite{SmiMusHolSha-JCTC-17,LevHaiTubLehWhaHea-JCTC-20} on optimizing orbitals in SCI, but in these papers only excitations in a limited active space were considered.
-Since we consider all excitations, we do not use the terminology SHCI-SCF used in Ref.~\onlinecite{SmiMusHolSha-JCTC-17}, but instead simply stay with the terminology of ``orbital optimization''.
-We note that optimization of both the variational energy and of the total energy (variational plus perturbative energies) were considered in Ref.~\onlinecite{SmiMusHolSha-JCTC-17}.
-Here, we target just the variational energy but study the effect of the optimization on both the variational and the total energies.
+There has been prior work~\cite{SmiMusHolSha-JCTC-17,LevHaiTubLehWhaHea-JCTC-20} on optimizing orbitals in SCI, but in these papers only excitations in a limited active space were allowed whereas we allow all excitations.
+We note that optimizations of both variational energy and total energy (variational plus perturbative energies) were considered in Ref.~\onlinecite{SmiMusHolSha-JCTC-17}.
+Here, we target just the variational energy but study the effect of the optimization on both variational and total energies.

-As has been observed in MCSCF settings, second-order optimization in the orbital subspace alone does not result in rapid convergence due to substantial coupling between the CI and orbital subspaces.
+As has been observed in CASSCF settings, second-order optimization in the orbital subspace alone does not result in rapid convergence due to substantial coupling between the CI and orbital subspaces.
 To achieve rapid convergence one must take this coupling into account.
-Therefore, the optimization strategies naturally fall into three classes: uncoupled optimization which only performs second-order optimization in the orbital subspace, fully coupled optimization which explicitly couples the two subspaces at prohibitive computational costs, and what we call quasi-fully coupled schemes which represent various compromises between the previous two.
+Therefore, the optimization strategies naturally fall into three classes: uncoupled optimization which only performs second-order optimization in the orbital subspace, fully coupled optimization which explicitly couples the two subspaces at prohibitive computational cost, and what we call quasi-fully coupled schemes which represent various compromises between the previous two.

 The rest of this paper is organized as follows.
-In Section \ref{SHCI_review}, we review the basic procedure of SHCI and set the notation.
+In Section \ref{SHCI_review} we review the basic procedure of SHCI and set the notation.
 In Section \ref{optimization_strategies} we present the various optimization strategies.
 We demonstrate their performance on some representative systems and illustrate their pros and cons.
 The details of the efficient evaluation of the various quantities used in optimization are left for Section \ref{evaluation_pieces}.
 In Section \ref{conclusions} we conclude this study.